Generalized Type II Fusion of Cluster States: Cluster States and Type-II Fusion

-In this section we will briefly review the definitions of stabilizer states, graph states and cluster states and the process of type II fusion.
+In this section we will briefly review the definitions of stabilizer states, graph states and cluster states and the process of type-II fusion.
 Detailed reviews of optical quantum computing can be found in \cite{ReviewOfOpticalQuantumComputing0,ReviewOfOpticalQuantumComputing1,5lectures}.